-Sambar with moong dal is one of the tasty versions that perfectly matches any south Indian breakfast/tiffin.
+- Moong Dal - Sambar with moong dal is one of the tasty versions that perfectly matches any south Indian breakfast/tiffin.
 Especially, sambar with moong dal works well even without any veggies.
-This is also called a tiffin sambar in hotels and restaurants in Tamilnadu.
-And it tastes perfectly delicious with just onions, sambar masala powder, tamarind pulp, and a regular final seasoning.
-This is one of my keeper recipes during my busy days.
-And the taste is so irresistibly good when it is combined with idli, dosa, or Pongal.
+This is also called a tiffin sambar in hotels and restaurants in Tamilnadu

-You could also make this sambar recipe with masoor dal.
-Masoor dal has a unique flavor that really enhances the taste of sambar.
-The traditional Sambar is made with tamarind which gives a tangy flavor to the dish and it helps the sambar to stay good for a little longer(roughly a day more) than without tamarind.
+- Masoor Dal -You could also make this sambar recipe with masoor dal.
+Masoor dal has a unique flavor that really enhances the taste of sambar

-In case if you don't like tamarind but still would like to have a tangy flavor to the dish you could just replace it with extra tomatoes.
-Adding them will help us to achieve a similar tanginess to the dish.
-And if you would like a slight sweetness in your sambar then feel free to add some jaggery powder to it.
-The jaggery adds a unique flavor and it tastes great too.
+- Skip Tamarind - In case you don't like tamarind but still would like to have a tangy flavor to the dish you could just replace it with extra tomatoes.
+Adding them will help us to achieve a similar tanginess to the dish

-There is also a version where you could roast all the spices and ground them along with fresh coconuts.
+- Coconut - There is also a version where you could roast all the spices and ground them along with fresh coconuts.
 This style of sambar recipe is also famous in Tamilnadu and it is called arachuvitta sambar.
-Personally, I love this version a lot for its rich taste and flavor that totally comes from roasted spices and coconut.
+Personally, I love this version a lot for its rich taste and flavor that totally comes from roasted spices and coconut

 Usually, I like to make the sambar in a traditional way where the dal and veggies are cooked separately.
 You could also marinate the vegetables with spice or masala powder before cooking them in water to make a flavorful curry.
 But to make the process fast and easy you could also make it in one pot by pressure cooking them in a rice cooker or instant pot.
 And it saves a whole lot of time on your busy day without compromising the traditional taste.

 Another important fact is that adding small onions while tempering gives a unique flavor and taste to the dish.
-So I recommended you use the same to enjoy the authentic taste of the mixed vegetable sambar.
+So I recommend using the same to enjoy the authentic taste of the mixed vegetable sambar.